Prince Edward Island

 Audiologists are specialists trained at the Masters level to provide service in identifying and treating hearing loss and balance disorders.
 More >

-UPCOMING SPRING CONFERENCE!
-AAC Across the Lifespan: Practical Considerations for AAC Users and Their Families with Carol Page and Renena Joy May 22nd and 23rd, 2015
+Thank you to everyone who joined us for our Spring Workshop: AAC Across the Lifespan: Practical Considerations for AAC Users and Their Families with Carol Page and Renena Joy

 Read full article >